hmrc/play-frontend-hmrc/docs/maintainers/adr/0020-reduce-support-for-internet-explorer.md

 Chosen option: "Provide minimal support for IE in our libraries" because, whilst we don't want to continue supporting outdated browsers that pose a security risk to the few end users that are still using them, we recognise that dropping all support may end up breaking many services, requiring a lot of service teams' effort to fix.
+If there are components like the timeout dialog that are required to work in all browsers, we'll work out a way to load these separately.

 ## Pros and Cons of the Options